softwareguru/beam-summit-website/content/swag/packt-2.md

 weight: 5
 draft: false
 ---

-At the end of the event we will raffle 7 books, coutesy of Packt
+At the end of the event we will raffle 7 books, courtesy of Packt

 - Distributed Machine Learning with Python
 - Machine Learning Engineering with MLflow